divio/divio-cloud-docs/introduction/08-create-custom-boilerplate.rst

 Boilerplates, you need a project with a suitable application.
 This section sets up a new project, with a simple Polls application.

+..  admonition:: Or, use your own application

-If you prefer to do this in a project using one of your own applications, that's even better.
-You may need to make some minor adjustments to some of the steps, but with that in mind, you can go straight to the :ref:`add-foundation-frontend` section.
+    If you'd prefer to do this in a project using one of your own applications, that's even better.
+You'll need to make some minor adjustments to some of the steps, but if you already have a suitable project ready, you can go straight to the :ref:`add-foundation-frontend` section.

 Create a new project
 ~~~~~~~~~~~~~~~~~~~~